What is Code Coverage and which metrics help to determine it?

 In software development, it makes sense to define test cases on the basis of requirements.
 However, this does not ensure that all corresponding code parts are covered.
 Requirements can be implemented in different ways, so that there are correspondingly different reference points for tests.
 The requirement coverage is therefore not identical to the code coverage.

-The principle of coverage can be applied to numerous artifacts.
+The principle of coverage can be applied to numerous artefacts.
 So it can give for example a draft, a module, an architecture, a data or a function coverage.
 They can be determined exactly like the code coverage with a simple relationship: Coverage = tested elements / specified elements.

 You can find a blog post about the assessment of a Unit Test Coverage here »